 All biology majors must take BIOL209 Introduction to Biological Data Analysis.

 Our graduates have gone on to positions as teachers, technicians, researchers, managers and diverse other careers in agriculture, horticulture, veterinary and medical science, freshwater and marine fisheries, aquaculture, oceanography, entomology, soil biology, and food, brewing and pharmaceutical industries.

 Government agencies frequently target Biological Sciences graduates.
 Regular employers of our graduates include Crown Research Institutes, government ministries concerned with conservation, the environment, agriculture, forestry and health, and regional and local councils.

-Even if you do not gain employment in science, a Biological Sciences degree indicates you have the ability to access, understand, analyse and communicate complex information.
-This is attractive to many other employers.
+A Biological Sciences degree indicates you have the ability to access, understand, analyse and communicate complex information.
+This is attractive to many employers.

 Find out more about what you can do with a degree in Biological Sciences.

 See the School's website for up-to-date location details.

 College of Science | Te Rāngai Pūtaiao

 University of Canterbury | Te Whare Wānanga o Waitaha